Reed-CompBio/BIO331-F20-M2-interactome-properties/README.md

 Calculate the shortest path lengths between all pairs of nodes in each network, and plot a histogram of these path lengths.
 The x-axis contains the path length `l` and the y-axis contains the number of node pairs that are connected by a path of length `l`.
 Note that in this histogram we are counting _pairs_ of nodes, rather than nodes.

+:question: What happens if two nodes are not connected?
+Their distance is infinite!
+Ignore these node pairs in your counts.

 ## :star: **Task F**: Compare Measures Across Yeast interactomes

 For the next two tasks, you will generate figures for different groups of interactomes.
 Your code should be able to reproduce the figures for the example graphs, Task F, and Task G by uncommenting certain lines in your program.
 Add comments that describe how to run all three examples.